ucbepic/docetl/docs/concepts/schemas.md

 ## Structured Outputs and Tool API

-docetl uses structured outputs or tool API to enforce schema typing.
+DocETL uses structured outputs or tool API to enforce schema typing.
 This ensures that the LLM outputs adhere to the specified schema, making the results more consistent and easier to process in subsequent operations.

 ## Best Practices